-Net investment in capital assets: Consists of capital assets, net of accumulated depreciation.
-Restricted net position: The restricted component of net position consists of restricted assets (subject to restrictions beyond the Municipality's control) reduced by liabilities and deferred inflows of resources related to those assets.
+Net investment in Consists of capital assets, net of accumulated depreciation. capital assets:

+Restricted net position:

+The restricted component of net position consists of restricted assets (subject to restrictions beyond the Municipality's control) reduced by liabilities and deferred inflows of resources related to those assets.
 These include restrictions that are externally imposed (by creditors, grantors, contributors, or laws and regulations of other governments) or restrictions imposed by the law through constitutional provisions or enabling legislation.

-Unrestricted net position: Unrestricted net position is the net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in the determination of net investment in capital assets or the restricted component of net position.
+Unrestricted net position:

+Unrestricted net position is the net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in the determination of net investment in capital assets or the restricted component of net position.
 Unrestricted net position is often designated to indicate that management does not consider them to be available for general operations.
-These types of constraints are internal and m.
+These types of constraints are internal and management can remove or modify them.

+m.
 Net Position Flow Assumption